GamesDoneQuick/donation-tracker/README.md

 Docker should also work but support is still in the experimental phases.

+If `tqdm` is installed, certain long-running migrations and commands will use it to display progress on your console.

 **Ensure that `PAYPAL_TEST` is present in your settings.** It should be set to True for development/testing and False for production mode.